 Rain carries litter and cigarette butts through storm water pipes directly into Sydney Harbour, reducing water quality and harming marine life.
 Littered butts leach toxic chemicals like lead, cadmium and arsenic into water and soil as they decompose.

 Littering a cigarette butt attracts heavy fines, particularly if the cigarette is lit.
 Smokers can instead carry a portable ashtray, use ashtrays on street litter bins or wall-mounted ashtrays outside shops and offices.

-Last updated: Friday, 4 July 2014
+Last updated: Monday, 20 October 2014